zappascout/devil_notes-sources/docs/notes_9_devil.md

 ###166
 ==At the end of 2022, site administrators claimed more than eighty million users==:
 This from a February 2020 [company blog][blog].
-Not only is this a big number, it is almost double the corresponding figure from just 15 months earlier.
+Not only is 80m a big number, it is almost double the corresponding figure from just 15 months earlier.
 The 100m repo milestone was reached in November 2018 according to another official [GitHub blog][gitblog].
 At that point new repos were being created every 1.6 seconds, three-fifths of them outside the